romanonly/advancedanalytics/Bayesian Learning.md

 **Center** - decimated-1
 **Right** - decimated-2

-Hard to notice any difference Left and Center.
-Perhaps very insignificant/small/week loss of quality for the decimated dataset
+Hard to notice any difference **Left** and **Center**.
+Perhaps very insignificant/small/week loss of quality for the decimated dataset in the 3rd Bin, but its 2nd Bin actually looks closet to the main diagonal.
-**Center**: it is just a little moved away from the diagonal line in its second from the left bin.
-**Right**: confidence intervals moved from the diaonal significantly:
+**Right**: confidence intervals are much worse as they moved from the main diaonal significantly!
 <p align="center">
   <img src="https://user-images.githubusercontent.com/17115347/34651626-a84fb354-f3a0-11e7-9457-108274b285fc.jpg" width="270"/>
   <img src="https://user-images.githubusercontent.com/17115347/34651648-d768d1de-f3a0-11e7-8c0f-9255ddac8939.jpg" width="270"/>